 Types of Neoprene

-The colloidal dispersions of polychloroprene or copolymers of chloroprene and other monomers such as sulfur, 2,3-dichloro-1,3-butadiene are neoprene liquid dispersions.
+The colloidal dispersions of polychloroprene or copolymers of chloroprene and other monomers such as sulphur, 2,3-dichloro-1,3-butadiene are neoprene liquid dispersions.
 Only anionic surfactant systems are available for these LD products.

 Different polymeric and colloidal properties are built into neoprene liquid dispersions to support a variety of applications: